linode/splunk-addon-linode/README.md

 To install the app onto a Splunk instance, follow the steps outlined in the [installation section](#installation).

-Linode accounts can be can be configured in the `Configuration` tab of the Add-on.
+Linode accounts can be configured in the `Configuration` tab of the Add-on.
 A read-only Linode API token is required when configuring an account.
 See the official [Linode API Documentation](https://www.linode.com/docs/guides/getting-started-with-the-linode-api/#get-an-access-token) for more details on generating an API token.

 Inputs are configured through the `Inputs` tab of the Add-on.
 Each input can have a specified index, Linode account, poll interval, and start date.
 After an input is created, it will automatically begin polling Linode's API on the user-specified interval.